aewshopping/ssg-deploy-test/src/posts/reviews/2024-06-07-review-discovering-pompeii.md

 date: 2024-06-07
 review_rating: ★★★☆☆
 permalink: ''
-review_summary: '<p>Discovering Pompeii is part guidebook, part history narrative, with each short chapter focusing in on a different building in the town - and each building serving as a window onto an aspect of life in the Roman town.</p><p>I found it a great way to get to grips with the ancient site, transforming the empty shells of ruined buildings into living places.</p>'
+review_summary: '<p>Discovering Pompeii is part guidebook, part history narrative, with each short chapter focusing in on a different building - and each building serving as a window onto a particular aspect of life in the Roman town.</p><p>I found it a great way to get to grips with the ancient site, transforming the empty shells of ruined buildings into living places.</p>'
 ---
 It was just after midday.
 The sun was high in the sky and radiating heat over the Roman town.
 Most people sought shade, perhaps beneath a portico or under a tree.